-Constitutional Proposal 42 abolishes the presumption of correctness of an assessment in a challenge of an assessment.
+Committee Substitute for Constitutional Proposal 42 abolishes the presumption of correctness of an assessment in a challenge of the assessment.
 The measure also requires the property appraiser to carry the burden of proving that the assessment does not exceed just value.
-Evidence that an assessment is not based upon appraisal practices that differ from those applied to comparable properties within the state shall be relevant.
-The measure further provides that taxpayers are entitled to reasonable attorney's fees and costs under circumstances authorized by law.
+Evidence that an assessment is not based upon appraisal practices that differ from those applied to comparable properties within the state are relevant.
+The measure further provides that taxpayers are entitled to reasonable attorney's fees and costs incurred in a successful challenge under circumstances authorized by law.